ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 * `grammar` - Something like "class" in most modern OO languages, but the body isn't a set of properties and methods, but rather regexes.
-* `rule` - Introduces a regex that uses significant whitespace by default
+* `rule` - Introduces a regex that uses significant whitespace by default.
+  Occurs within a grammar.
 * `token` - Introduces a regex that does not use significant whitespace by default.

-If your language is very restrictive with keywords, only the grammar keyword is really necessary, as the other two are nested within grammars.
+Occurs within a grammar.

 So, what is this significant whitespace thing?
 An example may help: